Welcome to the Mendham Borough's Clerk Office

 The title "Clerk" origniated from the Latin word "Clericus" meaning a scholar - a person who could read and write and thus serve as a notary, accountant, and recorder.

 The Office of the Municipal Clerk is one of the oldest professions in government, dating back to the Middle Ages in England.
 The English word "municipal" is defined as relating to the government of a town or city.

 In the State of New Jersey, a Municipal Clerk is an appointed government official whose position functions in a dual capacity.
 One is as an agent of the Legislature and the Secretary of State when performing and officiating a variety of duties prescribed by state laws and regulations; the other is as an officer of the municipal corporation.
 Much of the work performed by a Municipal Clerk is often done behind the scenes to ensure compliance with public laws, regulations and transparency in the transactions of town government.

 The roles and responsibilities of a Municipal Clerk have greatly evolved over time to meet the ever increasing complex and regulated mandates placed on municipal government.
 The State of New Jersey requires specialized education and professional certification before an individual can serve - and continue to serve - in the position as a Municipal Clerk.
 Many hours of continuing education in seven core disciplines of municipal government administration must be satisfied each year to maintain the Registered Municipal Clerk license.

 A BRIEF HISTORY OF NEW JERSEY LOCAL GOVERNMENT and the INCORPORATION OF MENDHAM BOROUGH

-During the turn of the centurym the industrial revolution created tremedous growth during and the 104 original municipalities within the 13 counties in New Jersey grew into the 564 municipalities within 21 counties that exist today!
+During the turn of the century, the industrial revolution created tremedous growth.
+The 104 original municipalities within 13 counties in New Jersey grew into the 564 municipalities within 21 counties that exist today!